betatim/self-signed-ssl-certs/README.md

 ## Generate your own certificate

-This repository contains certificates for `jovyan.example.com` but they have a short lifetime and you might want to create your own:
+This repository contains certificates for `jovyan.example.com` but they have a short lifetime and you might want to create your own.
+You have two options here.
+The first is to create a self-signed certificate.
+The second is to create a separate certificate authority to sign certs with.

+### 1. Create Self-Signed Cert
 ```
 openssl req -newkey rsa:2048 -nodes -keyout nginx/jovyan.example.com.key -addext "subjectAltName = DNS:jovyan.example.com" -x509 -days 30 -out nginx/jovyan.example.com.crt
 ```